hbctraining/scRNA-seq/lessons/SC_marker_identification.md

 - **pct.1**: The percentage of cells where the gene is detected in the cluster
 - **pct.2**: The percentage of cells where the gene is detected on average in the other clusters
 - **p_val:** p-value not adjusted for multiple test correction
-- **p_val_adj:** Adjusted p-value, based on bonferroni correction using all genes in the dataset, used to determine significance
+- **p_val\_adj:** Adjusted p-value, based on bonferroni correction using all genes in the dataset, used to determine significance

-If the format looks good, we can save our marker analysis results to file and output the top 5 markers by log2 fold change for each cluster for a quick perusal.
+If the format looks good, we can save our marker analysis results to file.

 ```r
 # Save markers to file